- ach (interj.)

 - Old English acan "suffer continued pain," from Proto-Germanic *akanan, perhaps from a PIE root *ag-es- "fault, guilt," represented also in Sanskrit and Greek, which is perhaps imitative of groaning.

 Originally the verb was pronounced "ake," the noun "ache" (as in speak/speech).
 The noun changed pronunciation to conform to the verb, but the spelling of both was changed to ache c.
 1700 on a false assumption of a Greek origin (specifically Greek akhos "pain, distress," which rather is a distant relation of awe (n.)).
 Related: Ached; aching.

 - ache (n.)

 - "continuing pain," early 15c., æche, ece "an ache, pain," from Old English æce, from Proto-Germanic *akiz, from same source as ache (v.), which see for the unusual evolution of spelling and pronunciation.

-- 1580s, fabled river of the Lower World in Greek mythology.
+- 1580s, fabled river of the Lower World in Greek mythology, from Greek Akheron, name of several real rivers, also the mythical river of the Underworld.
 The name perhaps means "forming lakes" (compare Greek akherousai "marsh-like water"), from PIE root *eghero- "lake" (source of Lithuanian ežeras, ažeras, Old Prussian assaran, Old Church Slavonic jezero "lake").
 The derivation from Greek akhos "woe" is considered folk etymology.
 The name was later given to rivers in Greece and Italy that flowed through dismal surroundings or disappeared underground.
 Related: Acherontic.

 - achievable (adj.)